happybono/SonataSmooth/README.md

 -	Automatically parses and validates numeric data, removing non-numeric content (e.g., HTML tags).
 -	Stores data as high-precision double values for accurate processing.
 -	Implements multiple noise reduction algorithms: Rectangular Mean, Weighted Median, Binomial Average, Savitzky-Golay, and Gaussian filters.
--	Utilizes parallel processing (PLINQ) for efficient computation on large datasets.
+-   Utilizes Parallel.For for smoothing (and PLINQ only for parsing large text inputs).
 -	Calculates binomial coefficients using Pascal's Triangle for weighted filters.
 -	Displays processed results in a separate output list for further use.